 It is now about fifteen years since there occurred at Rochester, in the State of New York, some incidents of so unusual a character as to excite a very lively attention.
-They happened in a family consisting of a mother and three daughters, of limited means and education, and in a humble condition of life-simple, innocent, and well-intentioned, and enjoying a good reputation.

 These incidents were, the locomotion of ponderable objects without any perceptible mortal agency, and the creation of sounds without any discoverable human origin; and through their instrumentality, such an intelligence displayed as enabled conversation to be carried on with the unseen power that was acting thus strangely in their midst.